-- Schedule a CART Career Services Counseling Session: During the career counseling session, you may receive help in a number of areas including: developing a resume, cover letter and search strategies for finding and securing an internship, as well as how to use Hire A Red Hawk.
+- Schedule a CART Career Services Counseling Session: During the career counseling session, you may receive help in a number of areas including: developing a resume, cover letter, and search strategies for finding and securing an internship, as well as how to use Handshake.

 - Outreach to internship employers: Following the career counseling appointment, your next step will be to outreach to potential employers with your resume and cover letter.

 - Go on the Interview(s): If an employer is interested in your resume credentials, you will likely be invited to an interview.
 Refer to Preparing for Job Search for interview preparation tips which would also apply to internship interviews.